zewdu444/hello_world_rails_react/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- add styling for displaying greeting
+- Add styling for displaying greeting

 <p align="right">(<a href="#readme-top">back to top</a>)</p>